-Programme MBA Semester- III

-Cognitive K1: Recall the types of system ns.

-Level K2: Understand the needs for a structured approach.

-K3: Acquaint in system analy sis and design.
+Programme MBA Semester- III Cognitive K1: Recall the types of system 18.
+Level K2: Understand the needs for K2: Understand the needs for a structured approach.
+K3: Acquaint in system analy K3: Acquaint in system analysis and design.
 Course • To study the elements of t he system.
 Objectives • To understand the role of system analyst.

-• To learn about the decisio n tree structure.

-To review the types of dat a base.
+To learn about the decisio To learn about the decision tree structure.
+To review the types of dat To review the types of data base.
 To understand the function ns of hardware.